 When eating - just eat :)

 At first this present-moment awareness is difficult, it's not fun to learn.
-We think we'll never get it, we may become frustrated or even wonder exactly what it is that we are trying to find, this peace that eludes us.
+We think we'll never get it, we may become frustrated or even wonder exactly what it is that we are trying to find, this peace that eludes us, and just the practice of bringing the mind back again and again is building better gong fu (skill) of mindfulness.

-But with persistence (Gong Fu) we realise a little way down the line that less effort and eventually no-effort is needed to find & remain in this super-aware state.
+With persistence we realise a little way down the line that less effort and eventually no-effort is needed to find & remain in this super-aware state.
 We are finally still.
 Of course it helps if you have tools to help you in the job of 'becoming still' and two of these are Tai Chi & Qigong.

 Zen & The Ego